Diora Baird

 Diora Lynn Baird (born April 6, 1983) is an American actress, and former model for clothing brand Guess?.

 Early life

 Baird was born in Miami, Florida on April 6, 1983.
-She got into acting when her mother, who was also a model, enrolled her in an acting class to help her overcome introversion.
+She began acting when her mother, who was also a model, enrolled her in an acting class to help her overcome introversion.
 Later, she became vice president of her school's Thespian Society.

 At 17, she moved to Los Angeles with the hope of pursuing an acting career.
-To earn money while auditioning, she worked as a salesperson at The Gap, a caterer, a waitress, a pre-school teacher, and a clown at children's parties until breaking into the modeling industry - most notably with Guess?.
-Her exposure increased considerably with an appearance on the cover of, and a nude photoshoot in the August 2005 issue of Playboy magazine.
+To earn money while auditioning, she worked as a salesperson at The Gap, a caterer, a waitress, a pre-school teacher, and a clown at children's parties, until breaking into the modeling industry (most notably with Guess?).
+Her exposure increased considerably with an appearance on the cover of, and a nude photoshoot in, the August 2005 issue of Playboy magazine.
 She was signed to Elite Model Management in Miami.